wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 Effect kind | Data result
 --- | ---
 `exclude_station` | Omit the complete `station_<ID>` group from the final HDF5.
-`exclude_variable` | Omit the named variable dataset from one station in the final HDF5.
+`exclude_variable` | Omit the named variable dataset or datasets from one station in the final HDF5.
 The station, time axis, and other variables remain present.
 `normalize_timestamps` | Interpret every valid Synoptic timestamp's displayed clock value as UTC.
 `remove_identical_duplicates` | Delete the selected duplicate rows while retaining alignment across every observation array.
 `normalize_sensor_height` | Change numeric sensor-height metadata from string to numeric form.